 The IFP places international firefighters in leading U.S. fire departments for six months to learn best practices and internalize the U.S. fire service culture.
-This initial version of the program is sponsored by the Saudi Aramco Oil Company who dispatches 40 members of its Fire Protection Department to the U.S. per year, in five cohorts (eight firefighters at a time).
+This initial version of the program is sponsored by the Saudi Aramco Oil Company who dispatches 40 members of its Fire Protection Department to the U.S. per year, in five cohorts of eight firefighters.

 What is Saudi Aramco?

 Saudi Aramco is a Saudi Arabian national petroleum and natural gas company based in Dhahran, Saudi Arabia.
 It’s considered one of the world’s largest companies.

 Why was the IFP created?